-There are two major airports in Rio.
+There are two major book of ra online casino echtgeld in Rio.
 The Tom Jobim International Airport, located on Governor’s Island, is easily accessible by modern highways to the center, Barra da Tijuca and the south of the city, where the major hotels are.
 The Santos Dumont Airport, located in the city center, operates regional flights linking the main cities of the country, business jets and smaller aircraft.
-An excellent taxi service and bus links the airport to the main hotels and residential areas.
+An excellent taxi service and bus links the airport to the main hotels and new no deposit slots uk.

 Most offices open from 9am to 6pm, Monday to Friday and from 9am to 1pm on Saturdays.
 Most large Shopping Centers are open from Monday to Saturday from 10am to 10 pm, and on Sundays from 3pm to 9pm.
 Rio has several convenience stores open 24 hours / day.
 Banks are open from Monday through Friday from 10am to 4pm.